-We are installing additional hand drying and sanitizing options at each of our bathroom areas to make hand washing easier.
+- We installed sanitizing options at each of our bathroom areas to make hand washing easier.

 Be a responsible camper: We always ask campers to observe good campground etiquette, but it’s especially important this year.
 Aside from following the normal rules, here are some things you can do to keep yourself and others safe:

 - Your health & safety is your responsibility, act accordingly.